Pringle Bay

 Conservation or forestry

-Development in the area was however delayed due to World War 2.
-The area was restricted by the military who established a “secret” radar station on the hillside.
-The Hangklip Hotel was an army barracks and there was also a POW camp where Italian captives were interred, These soldiers were put to work building what is now Clarence Drive.
+Development in the area was, however, delayed due to World War 2.
+The area was restricted by the military, which established a “secret” radar station on the hillside.
+The Hangklip Hotel was an army barracks and there was also a POW camp where Italian captives were interred.
+These soldiers were put to work building what is now Clarence Drive.
 This road improved access to the area and aided development.

 WEATHER IN PRINGLE BAY TODAY